 These seven- shot weapons could be loaded from the breach, and could fire more rounds than any gun carried at that time by any soldier, North or South.
 The Michigan men spent the next months drilling and parading, but seeing little action.

-READ MORE: The History Guns in American Culture
+READ MORE: The History Guns

 At this time, Brigadier General J. T. Copeland, formerly of the 5th Michigan Cavalry, became the commander of the brigade, which was part of General Casey’s Division, all under Maj.
 Gem Samuel P. Heintzelman, who commanded the Department of Washington.
 Kidd, with his regiment, made a number of fruitless raids into the neighboring area, where nothing was accomplished but the toughening of men and horses to the rigors of campaign.